 We go to great lengths to ensure that the articles that we produce are accurate, factual, verified and unbiased.
 We also have a clear separation between news and opinion, with Opinion Pieces being clearly marked (example).
 Display ads are also clearly separated.
 If we reference the reporting of another publication, we will always list it as a source.

 If you’ve got a news story that you think other Islanders would be interested in, whether you’ve got something to say, or a story lead, get in touch.
 We’d love to hear from you.

-Over the time the publication has been running, over 1,000 people (as at October 2013) have had articles published by us, connecting many of them to an audience they wouldn’t otherwise have had.
+Over the time the publication has been running, more than 2,000 people (as at September 2019) have had articles published by us, connecting many of them to an audience they wouldn’t otherwise have reached.

 Success for our advertisers

-If you’re interested in boosting your business, see our current rate card on the Advertise page.
+If you’re interested in boosting your business, see the Advertise page.